 Portion the dough into thirds

 After the dough has rested 5 minutes, it's time to portion the dough into roughly 3 equal pieces.
 Each piece will become a future pizza.
+(Or use your food scale to get exact size pieces)

 Form the pieces into dough balls